byu-osl/city-issue-server/README.md

 <code>npm start</code>

+`npm start` uses node-supervisor to watch your files.
+It restarts the server on every change so you don't have to.
 After a little bit, you should see a line that says `Listening on port 3000`.
-You can now hit the homepage at [http://localhost:3000/](http://localhost:3000/). **Note**: you won't see anything on the homepage besides the navigation until you run Gulp.
-That will be covered in [frontend workflow](#frontend workflow).
+You can now hit the homepage at [http://localhost:3000/](http://localhost:3000/). **Note**: you won't see anything on the homepage besides the navigation until you run Gulp; that will be covered in the frontend workflow section.

 Your server will be running from that terminal window, so you will have to open a new terminal tab or window for further commands.
 After the server is running, populate the database with a few dummy items:

 <code>node load-database.js</code>

-Remember, you need to run Gulp to see anything show up on the homepage.
-One last note: `npm start` tries to use [node-supervisor](https://github.com/isaacs/node-supervisor) to start the server.
-Supervisor will watch your files and restart the server whenever you make changes, and falls back to `node server.js` if you don't have it installed.
+After that is done, you can get your frontend environment set up.

 #### Frontend workflow

-The project is separated into different modules, and within a JS file you can use <code>require(*file (including path) without extension*)</code> to gain access to the module.
-Browserify is what resolves dependencies.
-Gulp watches your files for changes, and then compiles everything into build.js, which is the main file you include in [index.html](client-side/index.html).
-Start with this:
+The entry point of the application is [app.js](client-side/js/app.js).
+That file depends on a couple other modules, indicated by <code>require(*file (including path) without extension*)</code> towards the beginning of the file.
+Gulp manages those dependencies (via Browserify) and rebuilds everything into build.js whenever you make a change.
+Using Gulp is easy:

 <code>cd client-side</code>

 <code>gulp</code>

 Gulp is now watching your files.
-Whenever you make a changein a JavaScript/JSX file, it will resolve all of the dependencies (beginning at app.js), and throw everything into dist/build.js.
+Whenever you make a change in a JavaScript/JSX file, it will resolve all of the dependencies and throw everything into dist/build.js.

----

 ## Contributing